 Synthetic Data Use Cases

 There are several use cases for synthetic data in banking, finance, language processing, drones, automotive industry, healthcare, retail, manufacturing or robotics.
 In this article, we are focusing on synthetic data for AI models training in computer vision applications across all these industries.

 - (Accurate) AI models training

-- Data and AI models validation
+- Data and AI models validation and benchmarking

 In SKY ENGINE AI we have been working with healthcare providers and vendors in the field of diagnostic medical imaging to deliver synthetic data and accurate AI models.
 Polyps detection performed by deep learning model trained on synthetic data results in 95% precision and recall offering very promising approach for delivering accurate automatisation of screening task in the diagnostic process.
 For the purpose of the AI model training we have created thousands of images in few days and the data was already labelled.

 We are also working with telecommunication companies – network operators and tower providers – to continuously optimize 5G RANs (Radio Access Network) using synthetic data in a training of the AI models for equipment detection and telco site 3D reconstruction.